-Easy Keto Crepes are thin, flexible, and perfect for a French-style Keto Breakfast!
+Easy Keto Crepes are thin, flexible, and perfect for a French-style Keto Breakfast delicious paired with a cup of my bulletproof coffee.
 Bonus, this keto almond flour crepe recipe is also gluten-free, made with low-carb almond flour and only 1.6 grams of net carbs per serving.

 No, you can’t eat an authentic French crepe recipe on a keto diet because it’s made of wheat flour, milk, and white sugar.
 The three main ingredients in crepes are high in carbs and spike your blood sugar level very quickly.